 Our fabrics and other products are available for purchase both online and in physical stores.
-For sales locations, please refer to the sales addresses elsewhere on this page.
+For sales locations, check our page of resellers.

 Why can I not see prices on the website?

 Bo Weevil only sells to business related companies with a valid VAT number.
 To access prices, you can create an account for the website.
 After we have verified and approved your application.
 You are able to log into the webshop and have access to prices.
-You can also place an order.
+At that point you are also able to place an order.

 Why do I need a VAT number to create an account?

 We are a wholesale supplier and only deliver to businesses and organizations.
-If you are a private individual, you can go to our partner Pure Coverz, they sell fabrics by the meter and the entire bag and towel collection.
+If you are a private individual, please go to our partner Pure Coverz, they sell our fabrics by the meter and the entire bag and towel collection.

 What is the minimum order amount or quantity?

-We are sometimes asked why we do not have a 'free shipping' order amount, so an order amount for which no shipping costs need to be paid.
-We always charge shipping costs.
+Yes, we always charge shipping costs.
 The reason we do this is that shipping costs per order vary greatly.
-Sending a small box costs as much as sending a 20kg box.
 By calculating the shipping costs per order, everyone pays in fact what it costs to send his or her order.
 We believe that is the fairest way to pass on costs.